GuipengLi/ChIA-PET2/README.md

 Install
 -------

-ChIA-PET2 could be installed in a linux-like system.
+ChIA-PET2 could be installed in a linux-like system with OpenMP support.
 The ChIA-PET2 pipeline requires the following dependencies, which are usually already installed in a bioinformatics cluster.

 - [BWA](https://github.com/lh3/bwa) v0.7.10+ : for reads alignment
 - [MACS2](https://github.com/taoliu/MACS) v2.1.0+ : for peaks calling